Top

 Looking for the Perfect Curriculum?

+Take a deep breath, do your research on educational principles, then pick a curriculum, and just jump in.
 As you get more comfortable homeschooling and get to know your children’s learning styles, you will be able to adjust as needed.
 Remember that curriculum is just a tool, it is not your master!
-You have the stewardship over your children, you curate their education, and as you connect with them you will see what’s working and what isn’t.
+You have the stewardship over your children and as you connect with them you will see what’s working and what isn’t.
 Feel free to adapt any curriculum to fit the needs of your child.
 Use what works, skip what doesn’t.
 A teacher’s guide can’t know your child better than you do!

+With those things in mind, I know it can be overwhelming to know where to start, so I’ve written up the favorite resources that we have used through the years.
 My main requirements for resources and curriculum are: we can learn together “family style” as much as possible, it is either free or low cost so it doesn’t break the bank, it is easy to implement (or, let’s be honest, it won’t happen), and it maximizes joy in learning.
 Okay, here we go!

 heart string book